-No longer do I call you servants, for a servant does not know what his master is doing; but I have called you friends, for all things that I heard from My Father I have made known to you.
-John 15:15
+No longer do I call you servants, for the servant does not know what his master is doing; but I have called you friends, for all that I have heard from my Father I have made known to you.
+John 15:15 ESV

 Jesus purposed for your relationship status to be more than the indifferent type of talking given to hired help.
 He calls you His friend in the scripture above.
 You are still a servant of the Lord and He is still over you in authority, but He wants to be close to you.

 God is our friend, but still our Lord.
-That means we are going to keep honoring Him even while we are close to Him.
+That means we need to keep honoring Him even while we are close to Him.
 If we don’t, we can get into a territory of being so familiar that pride can sneak it’s way in—and that can open the door to the enemy.
 And that’s where spiritual flakiness enters.
 How’s that?
 It’s like this:

-God will not go against His word, so you can verify the voice you hear by seeing if it lines up with Scripture.
-You can be sure no new doctrine will be given to you specifically even if you believe your relationship with the Lord is extra special.
+God will not go against His word, so we can verify the voice we hear by seeing if it lines up with Scripture.
+We can be sure no new doctrine will be given to us specifically even if we believe our relationship with the Lord is extra special.
 I’ve seen this happen many times and it’s destroyed relationships and caused people to walk in foolishness when the voice they were following wasn’t God.

-Knowing this first, that no prophecy of the scripture is of any private interpretation.
-2 Peter 1:20
+Knowing this first of all, that no prophecy of Scripture comes from someone’s own interpretation.
+2 Peter 1:20 ESV

-Write the following scriptures and the answers to the questions below in your journal.
+Write the following scriptures and the answers to the prompts below in your journal.
 Use these prompts to avoid spiritual flakiness.

-To him the doorkeeper opens, and the sheep hear his voice; and he calls his own sheep by name and leads them out.
-And when he brings out his own sheep, he goes before them; and the sheep follow him, for they know his voice.
-John 10:3-4 NKJV
+To him the gatekeeper opens.
+The sheep hear his voice, and he calls his own sheep by name and leads them out.
+When he has brought out all his own, he goes before them, and the sheep follow him, for they know his voice.
+John 10:3-4 ESV

 - What do you hear?